hortinstein/brinydeep/README.md

 # brinydeep
 =========
+## 0.56 notes
+*		now correctly returns IPs if called on a single ID
 ## 0.55 notes
 *		fixed error checking, digital ocean made a minor change in their JSON
 ## 0.51 notes